garyblankenship/VanillaForums-Plugin-Reddit/README.markdown

 #Reddit social Connect for Vanilla Forums#

-Alpha plugin to allow users to connect to a Vanilla Forum using Reddit Oauth:
+Plugin to allow users to connect to a Vanilla Forum using Reddit Oauth:

 Refefrences:
 http://www.reddit.com/dev/api